-As you would expect, sportswriters working the beat for Los Angeles-based newspapers in the 1960s and 1970s were given regular access during the basketball season, but Wooden generally shied away from the press in favor of protecting his family and his privacy.
+As one would expect, sportswriters working the beat for Los Angeles–based newspapers in the 1960s and 1970s were given regular access during the basketball season, but Wooden generally shied away from the press in favor of protecting his family and his privacy.

 That makes the good fortune of my unlikely two interviews with Wooden — conducted more than 40 years apart — both a checked-off bucket-list item and a head-scratcher of the highest order.

 At the pinnacle of my sportswriting “career” (I’m using that term loosely), I wrote for the Signal Newspaper, the community daily in Santa Clarita, a bucolic bedroom community in northern Los Angeles County.
 While it hardly qualified me for a sit-down with Coach, my pair of interviews actually occurred before my stint at the Mighty Sig.
 That’s the head-scratcher part.

 I held my first interview with Wooden in October of 1964, when I was a 10-year-old 4th-grader.
 I had the advantage of a father who graduated from UCLA three years after the end of World War II.
 My dad, Jack Leener, served as sports editor of the Daily Bruin his senior year in 1948.
 He went on to become president of the university’s original athletic alumni organization known as Bruin Bench.
 That gave him a certain amount of clout in Westwood.